noplacenoaddress/OpenBSD/README.md

 In the two cases CPE is a [Mikrotik LHG LTE kit](https://mikrotik.com/product/lhg_lte_kit).

+First of all I want to underline that lines of routers connected to our network to form a little POP in the WISP appliance are connected to the Internet using a provider that give access to it using NAT.
+Taking this in consideration will perform in different steps:

+- `/ip cloud set ddns-enable=yes` means enable a dynamic host using a Mikrotik service that point to external IP address of the connection.
+For example `d6af0e9e2591.sn.mynetname.net`.
+- IPSec connection will use [NAT traversal](https://en.wikipedia.org/wiki/NAT_traversal) feature because its bare nature, router is behind NAT!
+Others have to accept incoming connection to the `4500 UDP` port from the dynamic host that we've just configured.

 ### Hamradio passive and active point of presence

 #### Linux Rasberry and HackRF